pawelpuszka/ComputerStoreDatabase/README.md

 ### This project is still in progress.

-## About.
+## About

-  It is project of store which sells computer hardware stationary and online.
+  It is a project of stationary and online store which sells computer hardware.

   The main goals of this project are: